Liberty Versus a Brother’s Conscience

 Food is food and doesn’t make a person better or worse for eating it or avoiding it.
-This is an important point in the discussion because it means at the most fundamental level neither the one with the knowledge or the one without the knowledge are in sin.
+This is an important point in the discussion because it means at the most fundamental level neither the one with the knowledge nor the one without the knowledge is in sin.

 One with knowledge could eat, even in an idol temple, and not consider it as worship.
 However, those watching who don’t understand won’t come to the same conclusion.
 It is possible because of peer pressure to go ahead and partake even though it bothers them and thus their conscience becomes defiled by their doubts.

-Therefore, knowledge can cause can harm another even through the knowledge is accurate and true.
-And the sin is not just against the person who then acts in doubt, it is also a sin against Jesus since he died for their sins and acting in doubt is a sin.
+Therefore, knowledge can cause can harm another even though the knowledge is accurate and true.
+And the sin is not just against the person who then acts in doubt, it is also a sin against Jesus since he died for their sins, and acting in doubt is a sin.

 Paul resolves that if he must give up meat to keep another from stumbling, then it is worth the price.
 In other words, a strong Christian is expected to give up some of his liberties if that will help a weaker Christian to remain faithful.
 Christianity isn’t about demanding our rights but looking out for the safety of others (Philippians 2:3-4).

-2. If there is something good which one brother wants to do, but another brother has doubts whether it should be done, does this discussion apply (James 4:17)?
+- If there is something good which one brother wants to do, but another brother has doubts about whether it should be done, does this discussion apply (James 4:17)?

-5. Assume that a denominational church is selling an item at a really good price as a fund raiser, would it be wrong to purchase the product?
+- Assume that a denominational church is selling an item at a really good price as a fundraiser, would it be wrong to purchase the product?
 Could it be wrong in some circumstances and harmless in others?